jes/autosqlite/EDGECASES.md

 2. Dry-Run Mode - Add a flag to simulate migrations without making changes
 3. Progress Reporting - Add progress indicators for large dataset migrations
 4. Constraint Validation - Add validation for NOT NULL and UNIQUE constraints before migration
-5. Index Preservation - Preserve and recreate indexes during migration
+5. Schema Object Preservation - Add logic to detect and preserve indexes, views, and triggers that exist in old database but not in new schema
 6. Foreign Key Validation - Validate foreign key relationships before applying constraints
 7. Column/Table Rename Detection - Add logic to detect and handle renamed columns and tables